-For awards granted in fiscal years 2018-2020, the Compensation Committee selected average adjusted earnings per share as the appropriate criterion for use with Performance Shares and set the performance period at three fiscal years, which began April 1 of each fiscal year.
+For awards granted in fiscal years 2019, 2020 and 2021, the Compensation Committee selected average adjusted earnings per share as the appropriate criterion for use with Performance Shares and set the performance period at three fiscal years, which began April 1 of each fiscal year.
 Adjusted earnings per share is calculated in the same manner as it is with Annual Incentive Plan awards.
 The threshold levels for adjusted earnings per share performance were set based on levels of performance that were believed to be achievable.
 The target levels for adjusted earnings per share performance were set based on levels of performance that were believed to be aggressive, but obtainable.
 Given the cyclical nature of our core business and its maturity, it is difficult to set multiple year performance targets.
 The maximum levels for adjusted earnings per share performance were set based on levels of performance that were believed to be realizable only with exceptional performance.
 As previously mentioned, we do not disclose performance targets at the time of awards as we believe that to do so would prove detrimental to our business.
 For fiscal year 2021, the Compensation Committee, in connection with the executive compensation assessment performed by Willis Towers Watson, concluded that this structure is aligned with our peer group and industry standards.

-For the fiscal year 2020 long-term equity awards, awarded in May 2019, the Compensation Committee determined that one-half should consist of three-year Performance Shares and the remaining one-half should consist of five-year restricted stock units.
+For the fiscal year 2021 long-term equity awards awarded in May 2020, the Compensation Committee determined that one-half should consist of three-year Performance Shares and the remaining one-half should consist of five-year restricted stock units.
 The Compensation Committee used an equal mix of Performance Shares and restricted stock units because it believes that such mix represents the appropriate balance for our Company in rewarding stock appreciation and relative shareholder return, while also placing sufficient emphasis on our overall financial performance.
-The same structure was approved by the Compensation Committee for fiscal year 2021.
-All restricted stock units are awarded with five-year cliff vesting and earn dividend equivalent units during the same period.
+The same structure was approved by the Compensation Committee for fiscal year 2022.
+On May 20, 2021, the Compensation Committee adopted the use of three-year cliff vesting restricted stock units rather than five-year cliff vesting.
+This change was recommended by Willis Towers Watson and was consistent with our peer group and current market practice.
+All past restricted stock units were awarded with five-year cliff vesting, and all fiscal year 2022 restricted stock units were awarded with three-year cliff vesting.
+All restricted stock units earn dividend equivalent units during the respective vesting periods.
 These dividend equivalent units only vest when the underlying award of restricted stock units vest.
 In addition, our named executive officers have additional vesting restrictions or holding period requirements on their restricted stock unit awards in accordance with Section 409(a) of the Internal Revenue Code.

-On June 2, 2016, we awarded Performance Shares for the three-year performance period from April 1, 2016 through March 31, 2019.
-Those awards vested on March 31, 2019 and the payout was approved by the Compensation Committee on May 23, 2019.
+On June 1, 2017, we awarded Performance Shares for the three-year performance period from April 1, 2017 through March 31, 2020.
+Those awards vested on March 31, 2020 and the payout was approved by the Compensation Committee on May 28, 2020.
 The performance measure was the three-year average adjusted earnings per share with earnings per share calculated in the same manner as it is with the Annual Incentive Plan awards.
-We generated average adjusted earnings per share for the performance period covering fiscal years 2017 through 2019 that exceeded the target levels.
-The following table sets forth the threshold, target and maximum levels for the adjusted earnings per share metrics applicable for the fiscal year 2017 award:
+We generated average adjusted earnings per share for the performance period covering fiscal years 2018 through 2020 that exceeded the target levels.
+The following table sets forth the threshold, target and maximum levels for the adjusted earnings per share metrics applicable for the fiscal year 2018 award:

-Threshold Level Target Level Maximum Level Average 2017-2019 Result Average Adjusted Earnings per Share \$ 2.23 \$ 3.80 \$ 4.66 \$ 4.37
+Threshold Level Target Level Maximum Level Average 2018-2020 Result Average Adjusted Earnings per Share \$ 2.48 \$ 4.05 \$ 4.91 \$ 4.17